ctottinger/Fourth-and-Forever/readme.md

 ___

+# Ranking
+Rankings are split between overall rankings and playoff-specific rankings in their division.
+All division leaders will make the playoffs.
+Division rank will be based solely off division win/loss.
+The division leader with a better conference win/loss will be awarded the #1 seed for the conference, any ties will be broken by the [Standard Ranking Tiebreaker](#standard-ranking-tiebreaker).

+___

 # Standard Ranking Tiebreaker
 Ranking ties shall be decided based on the following, in order:
 - Overall Win/Loss record